Brouwer fixed-point theorem: A proof using the Lefschetz fixed-point theorem

 and in particular if the Lefschetz number is nonzero then f must have a fixed point.
 If B is a ball (or more generally is contractible) then the Lefschetz number is one because the only non-zero simplicial homology group is: $H_0(B)$ and f acts as the identity on this group, so f has a fixed point.

 A proof in a weak logical system

-In reverse mathematics, Brouwer's theorem can be proved in the system WKL0, and conversely over the base system RCA0 Brouwer's theorem for a square implies the weak König's lemma, so this gives a precise description of the strength of Brouwer's theorem.
+In reverse mathematics, Brouwer's theorem can be proved in the system WKL0, and conversely over the base system RCA0 Brouwer's theorem for a square implies the weak Kőnig's lemma, so this gives a precise description of the strength of Brouwer's theorem.

 Generalizations

 The Brouwer fixed-point theorem forms the starting point of a number of more general fixed-point theorems.